 GWK Scholarship Fund

 The Grant W. Koch Scholarship Fund is a 501(c)3 charity that has played a major role in helping young deserving children attend camp.
 It is responsible for placing hundreds of Cape Cod children in ACA Accredited camps on the Cape.
-Participating camps include; Brewster Day Camp, Cape Cod Sea Camps, Camp Farley, Camp Lyndon and Camp Farley.
+Participating camps include; Brewster Day Camp, Cape Cod Sea Camps, Camp Farley, and Camp Lyndon.

 The Fund continues to grow with the help of the alumni of the Cape Cod Sea Camps and the other participating camps.
 With your help as the fund continues to grow, we can expand current opportunities and create new ones for deserving children to experience camp.